TSS-22/demystifying-kalman-filter/README.md

 make it clear what the state is  (the estimated state of the model. it is a mix between the estimation and the results from kalman filter: the filter provide a state estimation that is pondered by its level of trust in its underlied model F, and its measurement and associated trust, as well as control and associated trust if any controls are present)

+Find a solution to display the F matrix in the example for the control matrix

 # The myth, the Kalman, the legend: The Kalman filter

 An attempt at demystifying the Kalman filter, in order to stop making it look more complex than it is.